letolabs/letolabs.github.com/_posts/2011-05-09-100-dollar-startup.md

 very specific knowledge in a particular niche.
 That is good, because all the examples in the book make you think "Wow, I could have come up with that".

+This also means that there are many lessons in this book for the Free + Open source community.
+Many of these projects teeter on the edge of being a viable non-profit or for-profit entity.
+The lessons of this book can help propel people into the realm of financial stability.

+## Back when dinosaurs roamed the Internet...

 I remember the mid-to-late 1990's very well.
 Domain names were $100 <b>per year</b>, webhosting was a new business model and it was pretty hard to find any for less than $20/month.
 Hard drives were tiny and computers were "slow."